Increasing Audiobook Engagement 150% Through Native Playback Design

 I refined the final low fidelity by balancing the pros and cons from critique, paired with conventional patterns from familiar audio apps (Spotify, Audible) and edtech players (Pluralsight, Libby) to keep primary listening actions predictable.

 The final design gathered the best of each version: utility controls at top, chapter skips among core controls, removal of redundant book title and author (already visible on cover), and strategic placement of speed control and table of contents.
 During landscape analysis, I recognized that AirPlay and Cast typically appear in the bottom-left corner, so I followed that pattern.
-I also decided to only display the chapter title since every cover in our library included the book title and author.

 High fidelity